5 Critical Steps to Better Website Conversion Optimization

 1. Define a Successful Outcome

-You'd be surprised how many people will start using their favorite A/B testing software without any clear idea of what they want to achieve.
-As the saying goes, if you don't know where you're going, then you'll end up somewhere else.
-A successful foundation for any website conversion optimization strategy is developing a clearly defining success.
+You'd be surprised how many people will start using their A/B testing software without any clear idea of what they want to achieve.
+A successful foundation for any website conversion optimization strategy is developing a clearly defined success.

-You should be able to clearly answer the following questions before you start:
+You should be able to clearly answer the following questions:

 - What's the problem that you're trying to solve?